Home

 Certain alterations to a properties original size are generally allowed under these permitted development rights;

-• Roof extensions, apart from hip to gable ones, to be set back, as far as practicable, at least 20cm from the eaves
+• Apart from hip to gable examples, extensions need to be set back at least 200mm from the eaves or as far as is reasonably possible.

 • Exceptions